ridedott/publish-me-action/README.md

   provided master branch will be used for release.
 - DRY_RUN: [Optional] String value expected.
 Dry-run skips `prepare`, `publish` and `success` steps.
 If not provided defaults to false.
+- DEBUG: [Optional] Boolean value expected.
+Outputs debug information for semantic-release plugins.
+If not provided, defaults to false.

 ## Getting Started